 Many of those who don't ski also climb from Kokrsko sedlo directly on top through both basins of Jame.
 Skiing by those couloirs is not extreme, but very steep and hard enough to be considered as alpinistic skiing and not ordinary tour skiing.

-Completely different situation is in winter of course.
-You need a complete winter equipment (irons, crampon, etc.), or, if you arrive with skis a very good skiing expertise.
+There are no limitations to climb the summit besides those in yourselves.
+But take care of nature and consider other people.
+A completely different situation is in winter of course.
+You need complete winter equipment (irons, crampon, etc.), or, if you arrive with skis a very good skiing expertise.

-1. Dom v Kamniški Bistrici, 600m.
+1. Dom v Kamniški Bistrici, 600 m.
 Reachable by car.
 Tel.: (01) 8325544.

-3. Cojzova koča, 1793m.
-Reachable from Suhadolnik farm in 2h or from Dom v Kamniški Bistrici in 2h 30min.
+3. Cojzova koča, 1793 m.
+Reachable from Suhadolnik farm in 2 h or from Dom v Kamniški Bistrici in 2 h 30 min.
 Tel.: 01 / 8391345, (050) 635549.

 Three huts are enough to cover this mountain, there are no camping places close by, but anyhow the ascent is a one-day event.
-If you are travelling around these mountains you can be sure that sleeping in wilderness is very safe here.
+If you are traveling around these mountains you can be sure that sleeping in wilderness is very safe here.
 There are no dangerous wild animals and also people are friendly.
 But take care of nature!